Diya-Patelll/Diya-Patelll/README.md

 ## Hey!
 I'm Diya, a second-year Software Engineering student at Quinnipiac University.
 I'm currently in their accelerated dual-degree program, where I’ll earn my bachelor's in Software Engineering in three years and my master's in Cybersecurity in the fourth.

+- I'm currently looking for jobs or internships where I can grow my skills and gain real-world experience — especially in areas that combine creativity, problem-solving, and tech.
 - 🔧 Currently building my personal portfolio
 - 📫 Reach me at:
   • **School:** `drpatel@quinnipiac.edu`